Dodotree/radar.js/README.md

 The Chart
 -------------
 My chart is loosely based on https://github.com/natural-affinity/Raphael-Radar.
 I had to change the core math function and grid, and also add colors and animation for my purposes.
 But some functionality is still grandfathered from the natural-affinity github.
-In case you would like to add something else or report a problem, please,do so via github "issues".
-This Demo has editable inputs for your convinience.
+In case you would like to add something else or report a problem, please, do so via github "issues".
+Demo Pge has editable inputs for your convinience.

 ##data.readonly
 By default the natural-affinity chart points can be dragged if there is only one data series.
 This option exists to prevent default behavior.